MCUdude/MightyCore/README.md

 ##Pinout
 All the microcontrollers in this core shares the same basic pinout Note that there are some differences when it comes to PWM pins and hardware serial.
-For more information, please look in the datasheet or in the pins_arduino.h file for the specified microcontroller
+For more information, please look in the datasheet or in the pins_arduino.h file for the specified microcontroller</br>
 ![MightyCore pinout](http://i.imgur.com/VZHussQ.png "Basic pinout")